Python-SIP/sip/doc/pyproject_toml.rst

 **dunder-init**
     The boolean value specifies if a :file:`__init__.py` file should be installed in the top level package directory.
 By default it is not installed and the value is ignored for standalone projects.
+If it is set and at least one set of bindings specify that a Python type hints stub file be generated (by setting the ``pep484-pyi`` option) then the stub file for the ``sip`` module and a PEP 561-compatible ``py.typed`` marker file is also installed.

 **distinfo**
     The boolean value specifies if a :file:`.dist-info` directory is to be